l1siki-dev/okinawa_gametheory/docs/02_Solution/01_Solution.md

 The culture of the Okinawa Prefectural Government has rotted.

 This is a hard part.
 Changing the institutional culture is difficult.
-WE can't reeducate adults; Okinawa institutions have to exchange personnel with other prefectures.
+We can't reeducate adults; Okinawa institutions have to exchange personnel with other prefectures.

 Okinawa needs a complete Human Resources overhaul.
 Okinawa needs to exchange its bureaucrats with other prefectures.